-We use G Suite for Education, and we are seeking your permission to provide and manage a G Suite for Education account for your child.
-G Suite for Education is a set of education productivity tools from Google including Gmail, Calendar, Docs, Classroom, and more used by tens of millions of students and teachers around the world.
-Students will use their G Suite accounts to complete assignments, communicate with their teachers, and learn 21st century digital citizenship skills.
+We use Google Workspace, and we are seeking your permission to provide and manage a Google Workspace account for your child.
+Google Workspace is a set of education productivity tools from Google including Gmail, Calendar, Docs, Classroom, and more used by tens of millions of students and teachers around the world.
+Students will use their Google Workspace accounts to complete assignments, communicate with their teachers, and learn 21st century digital citizenship skills.